Naviga News

 September, 2023

 Negative market momentum continued into September, which, in turn, resulted in negative quarterly returns across most asset classes.
 The threat of a government shutdown in the United States (US) and the higher-for-longer interest rate narrative resulted in little appetite for growth assets, as bond yields moved higher and equity markets sold off further.
 The US 10-Year Treasury Yields reached levels last seen in 2007 during September, while the S&P 500 Index experienced its worst return for 2023 thus far.
-Despite the ongoing concerns regarding the property sector, the economic slowdown in China at least showed some signs of stabilising during the month, as the government continues to implement various stimulus measures.
-Subsequently, Chinese markets experienced relatively lower drawdowns during September, helping emerging markets outperform developed markets.

 August, 2023